yassinmmoussa/Team-AB/Backend/README.md

 ## app.yaml
 Really small file telling GCP what kind of server its trying to run
+### Deploying to App Engine

+Deploy your app:

+    npm run deploy

+By default, this application deploys to App Engine.

 ## package.json, package-lock.json
 These files are related to node_modules, it tells whatever device our repository is on what to install or download when you run `npm install`. package.json outlines our dependencies, and -lock contains the dependencies of those dependencies.